 Advertising PolicyPlease read the Advertising Policy below carefully.
 By using or registering on Medical Dialogues, you accept and agree to the terms of this Advertising Policy.
 All advertisement on the website is subject to our advertising policy

 To keep our business going, Minerva Medical Treatment Pvt Ltd which owns and operations Medical Dialogues including medicaldialogues.in and all its subdomains (“Medical dialogues” or “we”) regularly accepts advertising from third parties (“Advertising”), which may include third party banners, badges, contextual advertising and content (“sponsored content) created or provided by an Advertiser (collectively referred to as "Advertisements" or "Advertising").

-In addition, as used in this policy, the terms “Advertising” and “Advertisements” include third party banners, modules, links, microsites, native advertisements and other content provided by or on behalf of Advertisers.
-The Advertiser is responsible for the accuracy and objectivity of their Advertising.
+In addition, as used in this policy, the terms "Advertising" and "Advertisements" include third party banners, links, microsites (either created by us or the advertiser following our guidelines), native advertisements and other content provided by or on behalf of Advertisers.

 - Advertisers shall ensure that advertisements are not offensive and do not contain anything indecent, vulgar or repulsive that is likely, in the light of generally prevailing standards of decency and propriety, to cause grave or widespread offence;